-In a Chapter 13 you may be able to “cram down” the auto loan, which is similar to a redemption.
-You can only “cram down” the car loan in a Chapter 13 if you purchased it more than 910 days ago, use it commercially, or in Kentucky, if the car loan was refinanced.
+In Chapter 13 you might be able to “cram down” the auto loan, which is similar to a redemption.
+You can only “cram down” the car loan in Chapter 13 if the purchase date is more than 910 days ago, you use it commercially, or in Kentucky, if the car loan was refinanced.

-When you file a Chapter 7 bankruptcy in Kentucky, please take the time to consider think whether or not you want to:
+When you file Chapter 7 bankruptcy in Kentucky, please take the time to consider think whether or not you want the following to take place:

 - Surrender your car, and owe nothing.
-This is the clear choice if the car is a lemon.
+This is a clear choice if the car is a lemon.

-A reaffirmation in Chapter 7 bankruptcy court is a good choice, if the lender will agree, and:
+A reaffirmation in Chapter 7 bankruptcy court is a good choice if the following criteria are met: